Chris van Tulleken: Early life and education

-In June 2023, Chris and his brother Xand were the subjects of the BBC genealogy programme Who Do You Think You Are?, in which they learned that they were descended from a wealthy slave-trader who had a plantation in Demerara in The Guianas.
+Academic career

+As well as being an infectious disease doctor at University College London Hospitals, Van Tulleken is a professor of infection and immunity at UCL.
+His research focuses on how corporations affect human health, especially in the context of child nutrition, and he works with UNICEF and the World Health Organization in this area.
+He was the editor of the Future Healthcare Journal's June 2025 issue, discussing commercial determinants and conflicts of interest in public health and policy.

+In 2024 he was the lecturer for the Royal Institution Christmas Lectures, with a lecture entitled The Truth About Food.
+Xand also appeared in the first lecture, while their father Anthony demonstrated a chocolate-powered engine in the second lecture.
+In 2016 Chris won the Max Perutz award for his HIV research.

-TV career
+Television career

-The van Tulleken twins presented Channel 4's Medicine Men Go Wild, CBBC's Operation Ouch! and BBC Two's Trust Me, I'm A Doctor alongside Michael Mosley.
+Van Tulleken and his twin brother presented Channel 4's Medicine Men Go Wild, CBBC's Operation Ouch! and BBC Two's Trust Me, I'm A Doctor alongside Michael Mosley.
 Van Tulleken was the expedition doctor for BBC Two's Operation Iceberg, and has appeared in Top Dogs: Adventures in War, Sea and Ice (BBC 2), Holiday Hit Squad (BBC One), Museum of Life (BBC Two), The Secret Life of Twins (BBC One), as well as Celebrity Mastermind and The Wright Stuff.
 He was also doctor to a team led by Bruce Parry which recreated the 1911 race to the South Pole in the BBC documentary Blizzard: Race to the Pole.
 The twins presented What's The Right Diet for You?
 A Horizon Special.

 Van Tulleken was named as an emerging British talent in "The Brit List 2013" by ShortList magazine.

-In 2015, the twins presented another Horizon episode, titled Is Binge Drinking Really That Bad?, in which they tested the effects of different levels of drinking alcohol, with van Tulleken drinking moderate amounts daily, and twin brother Xand bingeing weekly.
+In 2015 the twins presented another Horizon episode, titled Is Binge Drinking Really That Bad?, in which they tested the effects of different levels of drinking alcohol, with van Tulleken drinking moderate amounts daily, and twin brother Xand bingeing weekly.

 Chris appeared with his twin on Series 5 of Hacker Time.

-In 2016, alarmed by the steep rise in prescription medicine in Britain and dubious as to its efficacy, van Tulleken was featured in the BBC One television show The Doctor Who Gave Up Drugs.
+In 2016, alarmed by the steep rise in prescription medicine in Britain and dubious as to its efficacy, van Tulleken was featured in the BBC One television programme The Doctor Who Gave Up Drugs.
 In the two-part social experiment, he took over part of a GP surgery and attempted to find practical ways to treat patients and stop patients' prescription pills.

-In January and February 2019, Chris and Xand presented a documentary series called The Twinstitute, repeated in 2020.
+In January and February 2019 the brothers presented a documentary series called The Twinstitute, repeated in 2020.

 In Surviving the Virus: My Brother & Me, after contracting COVID-19, Xand was left with an irregular heartbeat.

-In 2023, Chris published the book Ultra-Processed People.

-In 2024, Chris was the lecturer for the Royal Institution Christmas Lectures, entitled The Truth About Food.
-Xand also appeared in the first lecture, while their father Anthony demonstrated a chocolate-powered engine in the second lecture.
+His television work has produced wide acclaim, and he has won two British Academy Film Awards.

+Writing

+In response to his observations about processed and ultra-processed food, and expertise in nutrition, van Tulleken published the best seller Ultra-Processed People' in 2023.

 Personal life

-Van Tulleken's wife Dinah gave birth to a second daughter in June 2020.
+He has two children with his wife Dinah, who gave birth to a second daughter in June 2020.
+He is a 'high-profile supporter' of UNICEF.